Jaycar-Electronics/Strobing-Christmas-Star/README.md

 When you connect the two stages together, you should also be connecting the VCC and GND wires to both boards as well, so that they can both have power.

-Add a bit of structure for the lights, you could use hard wire to bend it into a shape, or dress it around a barbie to act as an angle.
+Add a bit of structure for the lights, you could use hard wire to bend it into a shape, or dress it around a barbie to act as an angel.
 I cut a star out of cardboard and hotglued my lights to it.

 ![](images/benchtop.jpg)